BPM-Research-Group/Ebi_BPMN/README.md

 The interpretation of BPMN of this crate differs from the BPMN 2.0.2 standard on the following aspects:
 * There is no difference made between a deadlock and proper termination.
 That is, a trace is considered finished if and as soon as it reaches a deadlock.
 * The inclusive (OR) gateway uses a slightly different semantics.
+* A completely empty model is assumed to have no traces (not the language with the empty trace).

 For more information on these elements, see [this Youtube playlist](https://youtu.be/k0XAej_0In8?si=37Bd6jOFPwqAURlV).